lucastaniolo/hurry_plants/README.md

 ##### Word Standards/Semantics

 oldBoys Studio adopts U.S. English semantics and practices.
-Meaning, if an asset contains words that can be written in a different way based on region to describe the same thing, opt for the U.S. Englishway, e.g. `Gray` (and not UK's `Grey`), `Center` (and not Canada's `Centre`), `Cookie`(and not UK's `Biscuit`).
+Meaning, if an asset contains words that can be written in a different way based on region to describe the same thing, opt for the U.S. English way, e.g. `Gray` (and not UK's `Grey`), `Center` (and not Canada's `Centre`), `Cookie`(and not UK's `Biscuit`).

 ## 0. Principles